reganlosey/brewed_to_serve/README.md

 Brewed to Serve is an API built with NodeJs and Express.js to host a variety of coffee and tea data.
-The application was built as an opportunity for me to practice my abilities in Backend Development.
+This was a super fun side project and a great opportunity for me to practice my abilities writing backend Javascript.
 <br>